 Spreading out from the clock tower is a buzzing tangle of ancient alleys where traders barter for traditional handicrafts, from the baggy trousers named after the city to embroidered shoes, tie-dyed textiles and lacquerware.
 Puppet makers and traditional spice markets jostle for space with the excellent antique reproductions for which the city is famous.

-Encircled within the massive city walls, the majestic Mehrangarh Fort keeps watch over a maze of rooftops from its perch on a rocky mountaintop.
+- Encircled within the massive city walls, the majestic Mehrangarh Fort keeps watching over a maze of rooftops from its perch on a rocky mountaintop.
 Bathed in yellow light at night, this imposing stronghold has the reputation of being the best maintained fort in Rajasthan, and the palace complex, with its network of courtyards, is well worth exploring.

-Part museum, part royal residence and part hotel, the Umaid Bhawan Palace, with its ornate, art deco design, offers fascinating insight into the lives of the royals, with visitors even given the possibility of an enticing glimpse of the current maharaja, who still maintains a home within the palace complex.
+- Part museum, part royal residence and part hotel, the Umaid Bhawan Palace, with its ornate, art deco design, offers a fascinating insight into the lives of the royals, with visitors even given the possibility of an enticing glimpse of the current maharaja, who still maintains a home within the palace complex.

 Summer (May – September)